 Who We are

-While our curriculum is rigorous and our expectations are high, students are supported every step of the way by faculty who care deeply about their well-being and overall success.
-Individualized assistance is provided though counseling, mentoring, tutorial, and advisory programs.
-Our students have the ability to take calculated risks, think independently and globally with integrity and character, make decisions, adapt, and treat others with respect and kindness.
-Our students also learn responsibility and build self-confidence through our strong values program.
+Our faculty cares about students ́ well-being and success.
+We provide Individualized assistance through counseling, mentoring, tutorial, and advisory programs.
+The DCS Middle School students can take calculated risks, think independently and globally with integrity and character, make decisions, adapt, and treat others with respect and kindness.
+Our students also learn responsibility and build self-confidence through our well-established values program.
+We are glad to share the DCS way to guarantee success through the development of a rigorous curriculum and expectations since students are supported every step of the way.

-As you think about all of your education options, I hope you consider DCS.
-Our students love coming to school, and our faculty feel the same way.
+As families think about all educational options, we hope to be at the top of mind, as the best choice.
+Students and faculty love coming to DelCampo.
 Feel free to make an appointment to visit our campus and experience it for yourselves.

 Middle School Principal